 - □ Ensure the Volunteer has been informed of available support services, including medevac options, which must be discussed with BHO.
 Communicate Volunteer's choices to appropriate staff.
-Ensure relevant staff are aware of and take into consideration the preferences of the Volunteer regarding support services, medevac, and continued service or site changes. - □ Ensure the Volunteer has access to and receives the support services outlined in MS 243 Responding to Sexual Assault, TG 540 Clinical Management of Sexual Violence, TG 545 Sexual Assault Mental Health Assessment and Care, and MS 264 Medical Evacuation in a timely fashion. - □ If counseling services are requested by the Volunteer, notify the PCMO of the request.
+Ensure relevant staff are aware of and take into consideration the preferences of the Volunteer regarding support services, medevac, and continued service or site changes. - □ The Victim Advocate may also explain the services on the Volunteer Preference Form (VPF), if needed or requested by the Volunteer. - Ensure the Volunteer has access to and receives the support services outlined in MS 243 Responding to Sexual Assault, TG 540 Clinical Management of Sexual Violence, TG 545 Sexual Assault Mental Health Assessment and Care, and MS 264 Medical Evacuation in a timely fashion. - □ If counseling services are requested by the Volunteer, notify the PCMO of the request.
 If needed, contact the BHO or FSC for assistance.
 Follow up with Volunteer to ensure counseling services have been provided. - □ If the Volunteer is on medevac, update the Volunteer, as necessary or as requested, on the progress of the Volunteer's case.
-More specifically, she should be provided with any information that might affect his safety at site or continuation of service.
-With the Volunteer's consent, the Designated Team at Post should be copied on messages or summaries of telephone calls to ensure that all parties are aware of the key points discussed and any agreements reached. - □ Inform the Volunteer that he will receive a survey to evaluate the way Peace Corps assisted the Volunteer. - □ Work with the PCMO and SSM to determine the best way to provide information from the SITA and PIA back to the Volunteer if deemed necessary.
+More specifically, the Volunteer should be provided with any information that might affect their safety at site or continuation of service.
+With the Volunteer's consent, the Designated Team at Post should be copied on messages or summaries of telephone calls to ensure that all parties are aware of the key points discussed and any agreements reached. - □ Inform the Volunteer that they will receive a survey to evaluate the way Peace Corps assisted the Volunteer. - □ Work with the PCMO and SSM to determine the best way to provide information from the SITA and PIA back to the Volunteer if deemed necessary.